 Charmaine R.S Manyani

-Project title: From livestock to game farming: An exploration of farmers’ understandings of land use changes, sustainable agriculture and biodiversity conservation in the Ubuntu Local Municipality, Northern Cape, South Africa.
+Project title: From Livestock to Game Farming: Farmers’ understandings of land-use changes, sustainable agriculture, and biodiversity conservation in the Ubuntu Municipality, South Africa

-Charmaine completed her undergraduate and Honours degree in administration at the University of Zimbabwe in 2006.
-She also enrolled for a diploma in Personnel Management at the Institute of Personnel Management in Zimbabwe which she completed in 2008.
+Charmaine completed both her undergraduate studies and an Honours degree in administration at the University of Zimbabwe, the latter in 2006, followed by a diploma in Personnel Management at the Institute of Personnel Management in Zimbabwe in 2008.
 Charmaine was awarded her MA in Development Studies at the Institute for Social Studies (ISS) of the University of Erasmus Rotterdam in the Hague in 2011, with a thesis titled “Crisis Does Not Spell The End.
 The peasantry during a decade of economic decline in Zimbabwe.
-A case of Gwanda South (Ntalale)”.
+A case of Gwanda South”.

-Keywords: Biodiversity conservation; sustainable agriculture; sustainable development; land reform: Karoo.
+Keywords: Game farming; biodiversity conservation; sustainable agriculture; sustainable development; land reform; Karoo.